HegemanLab/LabLogParser/README.md

 ### Requirements
 * Python3
 ## Roadmap
+* Add timezone in config file and convert timestamp to UTC.
 * Add support for files with Unicode
 * Add configuration file instruction page in github
 * Add Docstrings to source code